randy3k/LaTeXYZ/README.md

 LaTeXSQ
 =================

-LaTeXSQ is a multi-platform LaTeX plugin for Sublime Text 3.
+LaTeXSQ (aka LaTeX^2) is a multi-platform LaTeX plugin for Sublime Text 3.
 It works on OSX, Windows and Linux (Ubuntu).
 LaTeXSQ aims to be lightweight, extensible but self contained.
-If you are looking for a full feature plugin, visit
+If you are looking for a full feature plugin, see

 * [LaTeXing](http://latexing.com)
 * [LaTeXTools](https://github.com/SublimeText/LaTeXTools)